polarhive/UE23CS/src/UE23CS252A/U3_Trees_and_Graphs.md

 #include <stdio.h>
 #include <stdlib.h>

-typedef struct ThreadedNode {
+// Define the structure for a node in a threaded binary tree typedef struct ThreadedNode {
-    int data;
-    struct ThreadedNode *left, *right;
-    int rightThread; // 1 if right points to inorder successor } ThreadedNode;
+    int data;  // Value stored in the node struct ThreadedNode *left, *right;  // Pointers to the left and right children int rightThread;  // 1 if the right pointer is a thread (points to inorder successor) } ThreadedNode;

-// Function to create a new node
-ThreadedNode* createThreadedNode(int data) {
+// Function to create a new node for the threaded binary tree ThreadedNode* createThreadedNode(int data) {
+    // Allocate memory for the new node
     ThreadedNode* node = (ThreadedNode*)malloc(sizeof(ThreadedNode));

-    node->data = data;
+    // Initialize the node's data, left and right pointers, and rightThread flag node->data = data;
     node->left = node->right = NULL;
-    node->rightThread = 0;
+    node->rightThread = 0;  // Initially, rightThread is 0 (not a thread)

-    return node;
+    return node;  // Return the newly created node
 }

 // Insert function for a right-threaded binary tree